Richland, Missouri: Education

 The city of Richland and surrounding rural areas are served by the Richland R-IV School District, which extends into rural parts of adjacent counties.

-Board of Education

 The Richland High School academic team is known statewide for its 13 Class 2A state titles in the last 14 years.
 The team has currently won seven in a row.
 This is the most prolific winning record statewide in this particular competition.
 The team has previously been coached by Roger Stephens since the Richland team was created.
 Assistant Coach Bob Brown was with the team for eight years until his sudden passing.
 The 2009 State Championship was won after a game with St. Paul Lutheran, in which the score was 280–275.
 The 2019-20, & 2020-21 Scholar Bowl Team is Coached by Eldon Haun, and Assisted by James Schwartz.

-Richland High School Administration

 Richland has a public library, a branch of the Pulaski County Library District.